With yachts in commission, it is difficult to remove

 to go" inventory is worth more than the cost of buying new

 replacements.
-Besides, the new GPS you buy will be cheaper
+Besides, the new VHF, GPS or chartplotter you buy will be cheaper

-had only a years life in them anyway!
-Buyers generally know
+flares probably had only a years in-date life in them anyway!
+Buyers

-how much they have to spend, and will deduct from this whatever
+generally know how much they have to spend, and will deduct from

-they have to spend immediately on essentials to equip the boat.
+this whatever they have to spend immediately on essentials to

-your own lifejackets and harnesses, but in general offer a boat
+and your own lifejackets and harnesses, but in general offer a

 |